ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.mielecloudservice/README.md

 Copyright (c) 2019, 2020 grizzelbee <hanjo@hingsen.de>

 ## Changelog
+### 3.0.2 (2021-03-03)
+*  (grizzelbee) Fix: [79](https://github.com/Grizzelbee/ioBroker.mielecloudservice/issues/79) When a devices serial is missing, the identNumber is assigned instead.
+*  (grizzelbee) Upd: Changed folder name cooktops to hobs since this is the more common name

+### 3.0.1 (2021-02-25)
+> *Hint:* Action_Information and Action_Status objects are created on first action execution and contain infos to the last executed action.
+> Please take care of notes regarding [Controlling your devices](#Controlling your devices).
+*  (grizzelbee) Upd: Improved logging in some parts - objects get stringified.
+*  (grizzelbee) Fix: [74](https://github.com/Grizzelbee/ioBroker.mielecloudservice/issues/74) Actions are working again
+*  (grizzelbee) Upd: Actions are tested before sending whether they are permitted in current device state
+*  (grizzelbee) Upd: estimatedEndTime doesn't show seconds anymore
+*  (grizzelbee) Upd: Improved documentation
+*  (grizzelbee) Upd: removed unused function decrypt
+*  (grizzelbee) Upd: removed superfluent parameters

 ### 3.0.0 (2021-02-18)
+> Hint: ecoFeedback objects are created on the first run of the device.
+This allows to only create them, when they contain data.
 *  (grizzelbee) New: BREAKING CHANGE: Making use of build-in password de-/encryption.
 This raises the need to re-enter your passwords again, because the old ones can't be decrypted anymore.
 *  (grizzelbee) New: [70](https://github.com/Grizzelbee/ioBroker.mielecloudservice/issues/70) Implements Miele API 1.0.4
 *  (grizzelbee) New: [64](https://github.com/Grizzelbee/ioBroker.mielecloudservice/issues/64) Introduces data point estimatedFinishingTime
 *  (grizzelbee) New: [54](https://github.com/Grizzelbee/ioBroker.mielecloudservice/issues/54) Poll interval can now freely be selected in seconds and minutes
 *  (grizzelbee) Upd: [73](https://github.com/Grizzelbee/ioBroker.mielecloudservice/issues/73) BREAKING CHANGE: Removed white-spaces from any ID in device tree.
 This creates completely new device trees.
 So please delete the old ones.
 *  (grizzelbee) Upd: removed david-dm badge
 *  (grizzelbee) Upd: updated dependencies
 *  (grizzelbee) Fix: added passwords to encryptedNative